Tutorial: Images and More!

 Edit your images from within the Yola Sitebuilder using Aviary.
 You can use Adobe Photoshop if you prefer a desktop option.
 (There are a number of alternate image editors available, one of the better known options is Gimp).

-Aviary is photo editor which we have integrated seamlessly that quickly enables you to edit and fix your photos.
-You can do basic image editing (like rotate, crop, resize, sharpen, and adjust exposure or colors) and apply creative effects all from within the Sitebuilder!
+Aviary is a photo editor which we have integrated seamlessly into our Sitebuilder that quickly enables you to edit and fix your photos.
+You can do basic image editing (like rotate, crop, resize, sharpen, and adjust exposure or colors) and in addition, apply creative effects all from within the Sitebuilder!1.
+To resize your image, click Edit in the top-left corner of the Picture widget.

-- Choose the "Resize" option and enter width, height or percentage dimensions.
+4. Enter the desired width, height or percentage dimensions.

-- Once you've adjusted the image to your liking you can click "Apply" and "Save".
+5. Once you've adjusted the image to your liking you can click Apply and Save.

-- This saves your file to the File Manager.
+This saves your file to the File Manager.
+You can then add your newly edited image to your page.

 Photoshop's "Save for Web" tool is a simple and easy way to prepare your image files for use on the web.
 It's an invaluable tool to guide you through the trade-off between file size and image quality.